krauser085/vuejs-express-generator/Readme.md

-### Vue.js-Express Generator is designed to erect an app scaffold which use Vue.js for frontend and Express for backend.
+### Welcome to Vue.js-Express Generator
+This is designed to erect an app scaffold which use Vue.js for frontend and Express for backend.

 <br/>